 • In terms of length covered within India, the Godavari is the second longest river in India.

-• Godavari river also known as Dakshin Ganga or South Ganges.
+• Godavari river is also known as Dakshin Ganga or South Ganges.

-• The major left bank tributaries of the river include the Purna, Pranhita, Indravati and Sabari River.
+• The major left bank tributaries of the river include the Purna, Pranhita, Indravati, and Sabari Rivers.

 • Some of the prime cities on the banks of Godavari are Nashik, Nanded, and Rajahmundry.

 • The total length of the Krishna river is 1400 km.

 • The river Krishna is the third-longest river in India in terms of length.

 • It works as one of the prominent sources of Maharashtra, Karnataka, Telangana, and the state of Andhra Pradesh.

 • After originating from Mahabaleshwar the river enters the Bay of Bengal after flowing through Maharashtra, Karnataka, Telangana, and Andhra Pradesh.